All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Oral birth control pills depend on consistent, timely absorption through the small intestine to maintain steady hormone levels.
 When GLP-1 medications delay this absorption, the peak concentration of contraceptive hormones may be reduced, creating a window of decreased protection.

-This is not a direct chemical interaction between the medications.
-Instead, it is a pharmacokinetic effect: the GLP-1 medication changes how your body processes the contraceptive, rather than interacting with the contraceptive's hormones directly.
+This isn't a direct chemical interaction between the medications.
+Instead, it's a pharmacokinetic effect: the GLP-1 medication changes how your body processes the contraceptive, rather than interacting with the contraceptive's hormones directly.

 Does This Interaction Apply to All GLP-1 Medications Equally?